 Policy Manager - J-PAL North America

-- Management: Manage day-to-day work portfolio and overall professional development of Senior Policy Associates and Policy Associates.
-Assist in recruitment of new members of the Policy Group.
+People and team management (25%): Manage day-to-day work portfolio and overall professional development of Senior Policy Associates and Policy Associates.
+Assist in recruitment of new members of J-PAL North America’s policy team.
+Contribute to the design and creation of new systems and modifications to existing systems to maximize functionality and effectiveness across the policy team.

-- Policy Outreach: Create briefs, literatures reviews, other publications, and presentations to communicate proposed, ongoing, and completed research by J-PAL affiliated professors.
-Organize and attend conferences or other events designed to bring policymakers, practitioners, researchers, and funders together to spur new research collaborations, disseminate policy lessons from completed research in the J-PAL portfolio, and share best practices.
-Contribute to development of strategy for J-PAL NA’s long term policy outreach and engagement.
+Policy communication and outreach (15%): Create briefs, literatures reviews, other publications, and presentations to communicate proposed, ongoing, and completed research by J-PAL affiliated professors.
+Organize convenings designed to spur new research collaborations and share policy lessons from completed research and represent J-PAL North America at external events and in meetings with senior decision-makers.

-- Learn: The Policy Group supports a culture of learning, with opportunities to attend weekly seminars, engage in small-group discussions with other J-PAL staff, and take classes for credit at MIT or elsewhere with our generous tuition assistance program.
-All J-PAL staff are also eligible to take the innovative online MITx MicroMasters credential in Data, Economics, and Development Policy (DEDP) free of charge.
+Learn: J-PAL supports a culture of learning, with opportunities to attend weekly seminars, engage in small-group discussions with other J-PAL staff, and take classes for credit at MIT or elsewhere with our generous tuition assistance program.

-- Engage: Policy Managers have the opportunity to work with J-PAL affiliates and directors, as well as interact with policymakers and practitioners.
-As senior members of the Policy Group, Policy Managers will help in recruiting, supervising, and mentoring junior staff; organizing policy events; and teaching J-PAL’s capacity-building courses.
+Engage: Policy Managers have the opportunity to work with J-PAL affiliates and directors, as well as interact with policymakers and practitioners.
+As senior members of J-PAL North America’s policy team, Policy Managers will help in recruiting, supervising, and mentoring junior staff; organizing policy events; and teaching J-PAL’s capacity-building courses.

-- Education: You hold a master’s degree in economics, public policy, public administration, business administration, or a related field.
+Education: You hold a master’s degree in economics, public policy, public administration, business administration, or a related field.
+You have training in statistics and quantitative methods.

-- Experience: You have four or more years of relevant work experience.
-Candidates with more than four years and with direct supervisory experience preferred.
+Experience: You have six or more years of accumulated experience, including at least four years of full-time, post-undergraduate experience and prior experience managing staff.
 Your experience should reflect your ability to develop relationships with senior policymakers and practitioners and give you a nuanced understanding of the constraints they face in implementing evidence-based policy.
+Prior demonstrated experience working with communities experiencing poverty in North America is a plus.

-- Communication: You are detail-oriented and have advanced writing skills.
+Communication: You are detail-oriented and have advanced writing skills.
 You understand how to communicate policy lessons from technical academic research in ways that policymakers and practitioners understand.
 You are a precise, clear, and confident public speaker.
+You have the ability to effectively communicate with a diverse group of J-PAL staff as well as policy and research partners.

 How to Apply

-Ready to join a team of supportive, engaging, and fun colleagues?
+Ready to join a team of collaborative, inclusive, and inquisitive colleagues?
 Apply now.

 This position is not eligible for any type of visa sponsorship.

-We will begin reviewing applications on a rolling basis as we receive them.
-Short-listed applicants will be asked to complete a writing and technical exercise to assess your understanding of evaluation methods and your ability to interpret and summarize research findings.
+We will begin reviewing applications in April 2019.
+Short-listed applicants will be asked to complete a writing exercise and phone interview.
 Finalists will be called for an in-person interview.